tm-nielsen/portfolio-site/kramer/Character Creation.md

 ## Notes
 While the name and colour of an ***Attribute*** are typically permanent, your first session with a character is a chance to feel out who they are through play.
 You may adjust names and colours as appropriate before they are locked in for any future sessions.

+Experience and the benefits you can spend it on are primarily gained from dealing and taking wounds.
+Characters and play oriented towards conflict will grow in power much more quickly.